MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 - **Typography** – change the appearance of text, including properties like font-family, font-size, and letter spacing.

+> [!NOTE]
-Styles applied using the paintbrush icon take precedence over properties set in the Styling workspace and custom CSS.
-For example, changing the font of a text component using the paintbrush icon will override the font inherited from a text theme (e.g., “Heading 1”) in the Styling workspace.
+> Styles applied using the paintbrush icon take precedence over properties set in the Styling workspace and custom CSS.
+For example, changing the font of a text component using the paintbrush icon overrides the font inherited from a text theme (for example, "Heading 1") in the Styling workspace.

 ## Undo/redo